Gerlach Woodcarving – master woodcarver M. Gerlach English version – click here Deutsch - klick hier.. « go back....next page »....

 • Size and format of the coat of arms

-• Effort required for painting and gilding
+• Effort for painting and gilding

-• Preparation for mounting and special requests
+• Mounting preparation and special requests

 • Packaging and shipping costs

-Heraldry and family coats of arms – why have your own crest?
+Heraldry and family coats of arms � why have your own crest?

-More and more people are interested in where they come from and who their ancestors were.
-In genealogy, heraldry is an important companion.
-A family coat of arms is a connecting symbol across generations – something that can be inherited and at the same time a very special gift within the family.
+More and more people want to know where they come from and who their ancestors were.
+In genealogical research, heraldry is a valuable help.
+A family coat of arms is a connecting symbol across generations � inheritable and also a special gift within the family.

 A coat of arms is a visible sign of origin, history and cohesion.
-It often accompanies a family, a noble house or a fraternity for centuries and becomes as much a part of identity as the name itself.
+It can accompany a family, a noble house or a fraternity over centuries and becomes part of one�s identity � just like a name.

-Enquiry about carved coats of arms by e-mail
+Inquiry about carved coats of arms by e-mail

 back to top